 Top 10 largest UK companies by market cap

-The UK economy offers plenty of opportunities for traders, from large blue chip stocks to penny stocks.
-Discover the 10 largest companies by market cap in the UK, and how you can trade their share price movements.
+The health and size of the UK economy offers plenty of opportunities for traders.
+Discover the 10 largest companies in the UK and find out how you can take advantage of share price movements with IG.

 What are the biggest UK companies by market capitalisation?